Artist Profile

 Born Into the Arts

-Martínez’s paintings are displayed in collections around the world in Germany, Spain, Puerto Rico, Chile, Mexico, and Panamá.
-Around the United States, in several cities as Los Angeles, New York, Philadelphia, Chicago, Texas, and San Francisco, include sizable collections by Academy Award winners and Hollywood movie stars like Whoopi Goldberg, Jason Priestley, and Patrick Dempsey.
+Martínez’s masterpieces grace collections around the globe, from Germany, Spain, and Puerto Rico to Chile, Mexico, and Panamá.
+Within the United States, his works find pride of place in cities like Los Angeles, New York, Philadelphia, Chicago, Texas, and San Francisco.
+Notably, illustrious figures like Academy Award winners and Hollywood luminaries Whoopi Goldberg, Jason Priestley, and Patrick Dempsey count themselves as custodians of his sizable collections.